Tuition fees at Hokkaido University are ¥535,800 a year (as of July 2017).

 (1) Hokkaido University has a scholarship program for students participating in the Modern Japanese Studies Program (the Modern Japanese Studies Program Scholarship Program).

 a.
-We waive the entire enrollment and tuition fees for the Intensive Japanese Course for October 2018 enrollees.
+We will waive the enrollment fee for the Intensive Japanese Course for October 2019 enrollees.

 b.
-We waive the entire enrollment and tuition fees for the 2019 academic year for April 2019 enrollees in the Modern Japanese Studies Program.
+We will waive the entire enrollment and tuition fees for the 2020 academic year for April 2020 enrollees in the Modern Japanese Studies Program.

 c.
 In the second year and thereafter, all or half of the tuition fees will be waived for selected students based on academic performance.
 (Waivers will not be available to all students.)